- About Us

 How to Apply

 Applications for the Carnegie Fellowship and the Carnegie-Princeton Fellowship include a brief cover letter, a curriculum vitae and bibliography, a brief essay describing the applicant’s current research, and a research proposal based on the facilities available at the Observatories.
-Applications may be submitted here.
+Applications may be submitted online using the link below.
 Please indicate the fellowships in which you are interested.
 Applicants must also provide the names and email addresses of three references, who will be emailed a link for electronic submission of their letters.
 Reference letters will be due November 15.